 33 things to do on Moreton Island

 Stunning Moreton Island is a nature lover’s paradise, its vast, sandy landscape perfect for exploring, getting adventurous both in out of blue waters and discovering unique wildlife experiences.
-Located on the doorstep of Brisbane 40 kilometres from the mainland, Moreton, as it’s known by the locals, is a 75min ferry ride from Cleveland and offers a terrific selection of experiences for day trippers and beyond.
+Located on the doorstep of Brisbane 40 kilometres from the mainland, Moreton, as it’s known by the locals, is a 75min ferry ride from Brisbane and offers a terrific selection of experiences for day trippers and beyond.

 As the third largest sand island in the world, Moreton is restricted to 4WD access only, so visitors can explore the island in two ways: as a guest on the many tours and activities that launch from both the mainland and the island, including the world-famous Tangalooma Island Resort, or as a private visitor to either camp or stay in rental accommodation.